opensearch-project/documentation-website/_install-and-configure/upgrade-opensearch/appendix/rolling-upgrade-lab.md

 ### Adding data using OpenSearch Dashboards

 1. Open a web browser and navigate to port `5601` on your Docker host (for example, <code>https://<var>HOST_ADDRESS</var>:5601</code>).
 If OpenSearch Dashboards is running, and you have network access to the host from your browser client, then you will be presented with a login page.
-    1. If the web browser throws an error because the certificates used by the test cluster are self-signed, you can work around this by bypassing the certificate check in your browser.
+    1. If the web browser throws an error because the certificates used by the test cluster are self-signed, you can work around the error by bypassing the certificate check in your browser.
+Refer to the documentation for your specific browser and version for instructions on bypassing certificate checks.
 Remember that the common name (CN) for each certficate is generated with respect to the container and node name for intra-cluster communication, so connecting to the host from a browser will still result in an "invalid CN" error.
 1. Enter the default username (`admin`) and password (`admin`).
 1. On the OpenSearch Dashboards **Home** page, select **Add sample data**.
 1. Under **Sample web logs**, select **Add data**.